ngrx/platform/projects/ngrx.io/content/guide/store/configuration/runtime-checks.md

 Runtime checks are here to guide developers to follow the NgRx and Redux core concepts and best practices.
 They are here to shorten the feedback loop of easy-to-make mistakes when you're starting to use NgRx, or even a well-seasoned developer might make.
 During development, when a rule is violated, an error is thrown notifying you what and where something went wrong.

-`@ngrx/store` ships with four built-in runtime checks:
+`@ngrx/store` ships with five built-in runtime checks:

 - [strictImmutability](#strictimmutability)
 - [strictStateImmutability](#strictstateimmutability)